COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Imiquimod topical therapy

-Imiquimod is an agonist for the toll-like receptor 7 and/or 8, inducing a helper T-cell cytokine cascade and interferon production.
-It purportedly acts as an immunomodulator.
-It is available as a 5% cream and is used in schedules ranging from twice weekly to twice daily over 5 to 15 weeks.
-Most of the experience is limited to case series of BCCs that are less than 2 cm2 in area and that are not in high-risk locations (i.e., within 1 cm of the hairline, eyes, nose, mouth, ear; or in the anogenital, hand, or foot regions).
+Although imiquimod is an FDA-approved treatment for superficial BCCs, some investigators in the field do not recommend it for initial monotherapy for BCC; some reserve its use for patients with small lesions in low-risk sites who cannot undergo treatment with more established therapies.
+Imiquimod is available as a 5% cream and is used in schedules ranging from twice weekly to twice daily over 5 to 15 weeks.
+Most of the experience is limited to case series of BCCs that are smaller than 2 cm2 in area and that are not in high-risk locations (e.g., within 1 cm of the hairline, eyes, nose, mouth, or ear; or in the anogenital, hand, or foot regions).
 Follow-up times have also been generally short.
 Reported CR rates vary widely, from about 40% to 100%.[Level of evidence 3iiiDiv]

-There have been a number of randomized trials of imiquimod.[24,25,26,27,28,29] However, the designs of all of them make interpretation of long-term efficacy impossible.
-Most were industry-sponsored dose-finding studies, with small numbers of patients on any given regimen; and patients were only followed for 6 to 12 weeks, with excision at that time to determine histologic response.[Level of evidence 1iDiv] Therefore, although imiquimod is an FDA-approved treatment for superficial BCCs, some investigators in the field do not recommend it for initial monotherapy for BCC; some reserve it for patients with small lesions in low-risk sites who cannot undergo treatment with more established therapies.
+There have been a number of randomized trials of imiquimod.[43,44,45,46,47,48] However, the designs of all of them make interpretation of long-term efficacy impossible.
+Most were industry-sponsored dose-finding studies, with small numbers of patients on any given regimen; and patients were only monitored for 6 to 12 weeks, with excision at that time to determine histologic response.[Level of evidence 1iDiv]

 Carbon dioxide laser

-This method is used very infrequently in the management of BCC because of the difficulty in controlling tumor margins.
+The carbon dioxide laser is used very infrequently in the management of BCC because of the difficulty in controlling tumor margins.
 Few clinicians have extensive experience with the technique for BCC treatment.
 There are no randomized trials comparing it with other modalities.

-Patients who develop a primary BCC are also at increased risk of subsequent primary skin cancers because the susceptibility of their sun-damaged skin to additional cancers persists.[31,32,33] This effect is sometimes termed field carcinogenesis.
-Age at diagnosis of the first BCC (<65 years), red hair, and initial BCC on the upper extremities appear to be associated with higher risk of subsequent new BCCs.
+Patients who develop a primary BCCs are also at increased risk of subsequent primary skin cancers because the susceptibility of their sun-damaged skin to additional cancers persists.[53,54,55] This effect is sometimes termed field carcinogenesis.
+Age at diagnosis of the first BCC (<65 years), red hair, and initial BCC on the upper extremities appear to be associated with a higher risk of subsequent new BCCs.

 Current Clinical Trials

 Localized squamous cell carcinoma (SCC) of the skin is a highly curable disease.
 There are a variety of treatment approaches to localized SCC, including excision, radiation therapy, cryosurgery, and electrodesiccation and curettage.

-Treatment for Squamous Cell Carcinoma of the Skin
+Treatment for Squamous Cell Carcinoma of the Skin (Localized Disease)

 Excision is probably the most common therapy for SCC.
 This traditional surgical treatment usually relies on surgical margins ranging from 4 mm to 10 mm, depending on the diameter of the tumor and degree of differentiation.
 In a prospective case series of 141 SCCs, a 4-mm margin was adequate to encompass all subclinical microscopic tumor extension in more than 95% of well-differentiated tumors up to 19 mm in diameter.
 Wider margins of 6 mm to 10 mm were needed for larger or less-differentiated tumors or tumors in high-risk locations (e.g., scalp, ears, eyelids, nose, and lips).
 Re-excision may be required if the surgical margin is found to be inadequate on permanent sectioning.

-Although radiation therapy, with or without excision of the primary tumor, is used for histologically proven clinical lymph node metastases and has been associated with favorable disease-free survival rates, the retrospective nature of these case series makes it difficult to know the impact of nodal radiation on survival.[11,12][Level of evidence 3iiiDii]
+Although radiation therapy, with or without excision of the primary tumor, is used for histologically proven clinical lymph node metastases and has been associated with favorable disease-free survival rates, the retrospective nature of these case series makes it difficult to know the impact of nodal radiation on survival.[14,15][Level of evidence 3iiiDii]

-SCCs have definite metastatic potential, and patients should be followed regularly after initial treatment.
-Overall, local recurrence rates after treatment of primary SCCs ranged from about 3% to 23%, depending upon anatomic site.
+SCCs have definite metastatic potential, and patients are followed up regularly after initial treatment.
+Overall, local recurrence rates after treatment of primary SCCs have ranged from about 3% to 23%, depending on anatomic site.
 About 58% of local recurrences manifest within 1 year, 83% within 3 years, and 95% within 5 years.
-Tumors that are 2 cm or larger in diameter, 4 mm or greater in depth, or poorly differentiated have a relatively bad prognosis and even higher local recurrence and metastasis rates than those listed.
-Reported rates also vary by treatment modality, with the lowest rates associated with Mohs micrographic surgery, but at least some of the variation may be the result of patient selection factors; no randomized trials directly compare the various local treatment modalities.
+Tumors that are 2 cm or larger in diameter, 4 mm or greater in depth, or poorly differentiated have a relatively poor prognosis and even higher local recurrence and metastasis rates than those listed.
+Reported local recurrence rates also vary by treatment modality, with the lowest rates associated with Mohs micrographic surgery; however, at least some of the variation may be the result of patient selection factors.
+No randomized trials directly compare the various local treatment modalities.

 Recurrent nonmetastatic SCCs are considered high risk and are generally treated with excision, often using Mohs micrographic surgery.
 Radiation therapy is used for lesions that cannot be completely resected.

 Actinic keratoses commonly appear in areas of chronic sun exposure, such as the face and dorsa of the hands.
 Actinic cheilitis is a related condition that usually appears on the lower lips.
-These conditions represent early epithelial transformation that may eventually evolve into invasive SCC.
+These conditions represent early epithelial transformation that may eventually evolve into invasive squamous cell carcinoma (SCC).

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 This summary is written and maintained by the PDQ Adult Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
-More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ NCI's Comprehensive Cancer Database pages.
+More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.

 Purpose of This Summary